artemkv/xml-to-object/docs/Strong-Type-Support.md

 Of course, the Xml is not that clean anymore, but the roundtrip is now possible.

-+Please note+ that type info is never emitted if value is serialized as an Xml attribute.
+Please note that type info is never emitted if value is serialized as an Xml attribute.
 In this case there is no good place to store this information.

 **Read next**: [Versioning](Versioning.md)